How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 Step 2: Rub It On To The Area You Want To Shave

 You can either rub it between your hands first to warm it up so it melts and is easy to apply or just start rubbing it on.
 It’ll melt as you do this.
-Make sure you cover everything – I have missed a spot before and it’s been noticeable afterwards thanks to red bumps.
+Make sure you cover everything – I have missed a spot before and it’s been noticeable afterward thanks to red bumps.

 Step 3: Shave!